bbglab/oncodrive3d/README.md

 > [!WARNING]
 > This step is highly time- and resource-intensive, requiring a significant amount of free disk space and computational power.
 It will download and process a large amount of data.
 Ensure sufficient resources are available before proceeding, as insufficient capacity may result in extended runtimes or processing failures.
+>
+> Reliable internet access is required because AlphaFold structures, Ensembl annotations, Pfam files, and other resources are downloaded on demand during the build.

 > [!NOTE]
 > The first time that you run Oncodrive3D building dataset step with a given reference genome, it will download it from our servers.
 By default the downloaded datasets go to`~/.bgdata`.
 If you want to move these datasets to another folder you have to define the system environment variable `BGDATA_LOCAL` with an export command.